NFL asked Snyder to ‘back off’ use of private investigators, lawyer says, as PI visits rattle ex-employees

 “The fact that they did this behind [Wilkinson’s] back, that does not give me much confidence,” the former employee said.

 Wilkinson declined to comment.
-Banks, the attorney for many former employees, said Wilkinson told her any private investigators contacting former employees were not hired by her firm.
+Banks, the attorney for many former employees, said Wilkinson’s associate told her any private investigators contacting former employees were not hired by her firm.

 Two other law firms have represented Snyder in recent weeks in the defamation case and in discussions with The Post: Reed Smith, a global firm with a D.C. office, and Tacopina, Seigel & DeOreo in New York City.
 A. Scott Bolden, managing partner of Reed Smith’s D.C. office, declined to comment on the contacts by private investigators.